dreamcatcher-tech/network/ideas/Interpulse/CRM/Data/Automatic Complex Creation.md

 `<Engine>` passes down the raw blockchain to its child.
 ?
 Where to put the path in the current engine ?
-Must be able to declare all the config for the chain in the React component
+Must be able to declare all the config for the chain in the React component ?
+What happened to being able to include the blockchain with each component ?
+?
+Would storybook be able to use the same engine in a service worker, so each test component would load the same chain ?
+?
+Each storybook should fork some base chain, so all changes are independent and discards.